-This is the sign in the Catani Gardens
+This is the interpretive sign in the Catani Gardens, St Kilda.

-This is the wording - the photo was supplied by the Koo Wee Rup Swamp Historical Society, of which I am President.
+This is the wording, which was supplied by Isaac Hermann, even though he didn't get a credit for it.
+The photo was supplied by the Koo Wee Rup Swamp Historical Society, of which I am President.
 Ironically, there is no memorial for Carlo on the Koo Wee Rup Swamp unless you count the Swamp town of Catani, which is of course, named for him.
-However, some sort of memorial is on my list of projects for this year!
+However, some sort of memorial is on my list of projects.

 This is the Catani Archway in the Catani Gardens - the plaque, mounted on a bluestone plinth, is on the left.